Discovery to acquire Scripps Networks Interactive for US$14.6B, including debt - Article - BNN

 The stock symbol {{StockChart.Ric}} does not exist

-NEW YORK - Discovery Communications Inc is acquiring Scripps Networks Interactive Inc for US$11.9 billion in a deal expected to boost the company's negotiating leverage as pay TV operators lose subscribers and it seeks new audiences.
+Discovery Communications Inc is acquiring Scripps Networks Interactive Inc for US$11.9 billion in a deal expected to boost the company's negotiating leverage as it seeks new audiences.

-The acquisition, which was completed Sunday night and announced on Monday, brings together Scripps' largely female audience of lifestyle channels such as HGTV, Travel Channel and Food Network with Discovery's Animal Planet and Discovery Channel, which primarily has male viewers.
+The acquisition, announced on Monday, brings together Scripps' largely female-focused lifestyle channels such as HGTV, Travel Channel and Food Network with Discovery's Animal Planet and Discovery Channel, whose viewers are primarily male.

-Despite expectations of $350 million in total cost synergies, many analysts questioned how the combined company would compete long term as viewers cut cords to cable providers and as advertising and ratings decline.
+Despite expectations of US$350 million in total cost synergies, many analysts questioned how the combined company would compete long term as viewers cut cords to cable providers and as advertising and ratings decline.

 Discovery is paying 70 per cent cash and 30 per cent stock for Scripps.
 The total price of the deal is US$14.6 billion including debt.